UniversalDependencies/docs/_aqz/index.md

 NCont  | t | _apaɾa **t**-ep tʃopa jẽ_ 'This one sees banana's leaf'    |

 * The reflexive/correferential morpheme _te_ is associated with the feature-value `Reflex=Yes`.
-* The demonstratives can occur as noun specifiers or as predicate complements, which receive the tag DEM with two values: Deixis=Prox and Deixis=Dist.
+* The demonstratives can occur as noun specifiers or as predicate complements, which receive the tag DEM with two values: `Deixis=Prox` and `Deixis=Dist`.

 ```
 jẽ        kem-kɨ         jẽ        kem-kɨ=ɾom